 - Third party lab testing

 - Choose trusted brands that have been around for many years

-In response to these fake supplement brands, my team and I created our own brand of supplements called Hormone Balance Nutritionals.
+In response to these fake supplement brands, my team and I created our own brand of supplements called Wellena.

 All our supplements are free of gluten, soy, corn, dairy, yeast, and peanuts.
 We do not use any fillers or additives.
 We do not use cheap and ineffective forms such as magnesium oxide or folic acid.

-The supplements have the NSF Certification to NSF/ANSI 173 – this American National Standard helps confirm that what’s on the label is in the product and that the product contains no unsafe levels of contaminants such as heavy metals, pesticides, and herbicides.
+The supplements have the Certification to /ANSI 173—this American National Standard helps confirm that what’s on the label is in the product and that the product contains no unsafe levels of contaminants such as heavy metals, pesticides, and herbicides.

 Need to stock up on supplements?
 Magnesium, DIM, zinc, B complex, vitamin D?
 Consider getting them from us, we would love your support.